datacarpentry/sql-socialsci/episodes/08-sqlite-command-line.md

 It is important to remember the .sqlite suffix, otherwise a new database simply called SQL\_SAFI would be created

 4. Once the database is opened you can run queries by typing directly in the shell.
 Unlike in DB Browser, you must always terminate your select command with a ";".
-This is how the shell knows that **You** think the statement is complete.
+This is how the shell knows that **you** think the statement is complete.
 Although easy to forget, it generally works to your advantage as it allows you to split a long query command across lines as you did in the DB Browser application.

 ![](fig/SQL_08_SQLite_shell_query_example.png){alt='SQLite shell query example'}